-Installing Ayara's luxe removable wallpaper is easy once you know what to do.
+Installing Ayara's luxury peel and stick wallpaper is easy once you know what to do.
 It can certainly be done alone, but we recommend recruiting an extra set of hands!

 1. Prepare Your Walls

 Make sure your walls are clean, free of dirt and dust, and smooth.

 If there are any bumps or jagged pieces on the wall that could cause the wallpaper to tear, make sure to remove those gently with your craft knife or sand them down before cleaning your walls.